Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 Vog cursed, grunted, stamped and huffed.
 I thought he must be attacking Korog, though no blows resounded against the weaselly Urgan as Vog described his desire to destroy Korog with a poetry and precision that would never have made sense to me any other day.
 It put form and grace to the elemental disgust that possessed Ker, sheathed in my heart like a special weapon.
 It took all I had not to rise out of my wooden grave to cut through them like so much wheat standing, helpless, in the field—or gleefully die trying.
 My hands searched in vain for a sword.

 Korog laughed.
 His stick struck metal, then floor.
 Someone flopped against the floor.
 "That's more like it.
 In fact, if I don't kill you, I may just make you my apprentice.
 First lesson: stop hitting the floor with your snout."
 Korog laughed and stamped away, to the applause and laughter of his fellows.

 Vog rose and bashed about, his demonic poetry falling to idiotic screeching as he slammed through the wreckage of my bedroom.

 When Vog crossed over my grave on his way out, the panel pressed against my nose.
 Myrrha had ordered me to hide, to do what I could, no matter what.
-I pressed my small hands against the wood, struggling in vain to support them.
-My arms could not hold up an armored urgan of any size, if the wood itself could not.
+My arms could not hold up an armored urgan of any size, if the wood itself could not, but I pressed my small hands against the wood, struggling in vain to hold it up.

 When Vog stepped off my panel and shut the door, the wood regained its shape.
 The crippling fear passed out of me in a long, sweet sigh, followed by a shudder.
 Myrrha and Mack lie dead or worse on the kitchen floor, and there I was, thinking of my stupid, pathetic self.
 As he stomped down the stairs, I curled up and started to cry.
 Though I had no wish to survive, out of duty to Myrrha I muffled my sobs.